reytoms/Portfolio/Project_part1.md

 2. Sketching of visualization
 3. Peer review to ensure my visuals are clear - user interviews
 4. Shorthand page creation with the updated visuals
-5. Refining the story using text, lebelling, colors, story arc and references to enhance clarity and appeal
+5. Refining the story using text, labelling, colors, story arc and references to enhance clarity and appeal
 6. Gather additional feedback
 7. Incorporate changes as required
-8.Finals Thoughts
+8. Finals Thoughts

 As I continue to work on my story, I would also like to include a section to document the challenges I face and how I overcome them.
 I consider that a good self-reminder and a way to connect with the viewers of my portfolio.